jonathondgebhardt/yasf/yasf.md

 ### Backtraces
 I'd like to enable backtraces on certain logger messages.
 For example: `yasf::ensure` should log a critical message and it should include a back trace.

-## TODO finder
+## User should be able to specify time_type
-It might be cool to add another custom cmake target that looks for TODO comments in the code.
+It might be really convenient if the user was able to specify what the base time unit is.